Last Updated: 18/02/2026

 Custom Functions How to get nowRail to trigger your own custom code

-Button Debounce How to adjust the button debounce sensitivity
+Button/Sensor Debounce How to adjust the button debounce sensitivity

 TURNOUTPULSE How to adjust the length of a pulse for solenoid type point motors.